telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListKeyboardNavigationSettings.md

 This property sets the key that is used to open insert edit form of RadTreeList.
 It is always used with CTRL key combination.

-###  ExpandChildItemsKey `TreeListFocusKeys`

-This property set the key that is used for expanding the active row's child items
-            (default key is Right arrow)

-###  CollapseChildItemsKey `TreeListFocusKeys`

-This property set the key that is used for collapsing the active row's child item
-            (default key is Left arrow)

-###  ExitEditInsertModeKey `Int32`

-Gets an integer value indicating the code of the key used to exit insert and edit mode.

 ###  UpdateInsertItemKey `Int32`

 Gets an integer value indicating the code of the key used to perform insert or update.

-###  DeleteActiveRowKey `Int32`

-Gets an integer value indicating the code of the key used to delete the currently active row.